run-x/opta/config/registry/google/modules/gcp-k8s-service.md

 ```
 Under the hood, an GCP persistent disk is being created to house your data for each coexisting server container of your app.

+_WARNING_ Switching between having the persistent_storage field set or not will lead to some minor downtime as the
+underlying resource kind is being switched.

-_NOTE_ because of the nature of these disks, they will not be cleaned up automatically unless during an environment
+_NOTE_ because of the nature of these disks, they will not be cleaned up automatically unless during a service
 destruction.
 If you wish to release the persistent disks for whatever reason you will need to manually do so by deleting
 the kubernetes persistent volume claims.